Monotone Projection Lower Bounds from Extended Formulation Lower Bounds: Applications

 \begin{remark} The following theorems hold over any totally ordered semi-ring, including the Boolean and-or semi-ring, the non-negative real numbers under multiplication and addition, and the tropical semi-ring of real numbers under addition and $\min$.
 To see that this introduces no additional difficulty, note that over any totally ordered semi-ring $R$, the Newton polytope of a polynomial over $R$ is still a polytope in a vector space over the real numbers, so standard results on polytopes and the cited results on extension complexity still apply. \end{remark}

-\begin{theorem} Over any totally ordered semi-ring, the Hamiltonian Cycle polynomial is not a monotone affine p-projection of the permanent; in fact, any monotone affine projection from the permanent to the Hamiltonian Cycle polynomial has blow-up at least $2^{\Omega(n)}$. \end{theorem}
+\begin{theorem}[Main Lemma + \rothvoss's TSP polytope lower bound] Over any totally ordered semi-ring, the Hamiltonian Cycle polynomial is not a monotone affine p-projection of the permanent; in fact, any monotone affine projection from the permanent to the Hamiltonian Cycle polynomial has blow-up at least $2^{\Omega(n)}$. \end{theorem}

+We will need the following folklore lemma; as we could not find a proof in the literature, we a sketch its well-known proof here for completeness, and so that it can be verified that the standard proof preserves monotonicity.

-\begin{proof} First, recall that if an $n$-variable polynomial is an affine projection of the $m \times m$ permanent, then it is a simple projection of the $(n+1)m \times (n+1)m$ permanent.
-For completeness we recall the brief proof: Let $\pi_{ij}(\vec{x})$ be the affine linear function corresponding to the variable $y_{ij}$ of the $m \times m$ permanent, and write $\pi_{ij} = a_0 + a_1 x_1 + \dotsb + a_n x_n$.
+\begin{lemma}[Folklore] If an $n$-variable polynomial is an affine projection of the $m \times m$ permanent, then it is a simple projection of the $N \times N$ permanent for $N = m + (n+1)m^2$.
+The same holds with ``affine projection'' replaced by ``monotone affine projection'' in both places. \end{lemma}

+\begin{proof}[Proof sketch] Let $\pi_{ij}(\vec{x})$ be the affine linear function corresponding to the variable $y_{ij}$ of the $m \times m$ permanent, and write $\pi_{ij} = a_0 + a_1 x_1 + \dotsb + a_n x_n$.
 Let $G$ be the complete directed graph with loops on $m$ vertices and edge weights $y_{ij}$.
 Replace the edge $(i,j)$ by $n+1$ parallel edges with weights $a_0, a_1 x_1, \dotsb, a_n x_n$.
 Add a new vertex on each of these parallel edges, splitting each parallel edge into two.
 For the edge weighted $a_0$, the two edges have weights $1,a_0$, and for the remaining edges the new edges get weights $a_i, x_i$.
-It is a simple and instructive exercise to see that this has the desired effect.
-Note also that if the original affine projection $\pi$ was monotone, then so is the constructed simple projection.
+On each of the added vertices, add a self-loop of weight 1.
+Now consider the permanent of the weighted adjacency matrix of this edge-weighted directed graph.
+It is a simple exercise to see that this has the desired effect.
+Note also that if the original affine projection $\pi$ was monotone, then so is the constructed simple projection. \end{proof}

-Now we show the result for simple projections.
-If the Hamiltonian Cycle polynomial were a monotone projection of the permanent, then by the Main Lemma, some face of $\New(\perm)$ would be an extension of $\New(HC)$.
+\begin{proof}[Proof of \expref{Theorem}{thm:HC}] By \expref{Lemma}{lem:perm}, it suffices to show the result for simple projections.
+If the Hamiltonian Cycle polynomial were a monotone projection of the permanent, then by the Main Lemma, some face of $\New(\perm)$ would be an extension of $\New(\HC)$.